georules/svg-png-api/README.md

 Response
 ---------
-* the png filename on the server to GET
+* the id to GET /api/status/:id.
+Do this until completed==true.
+When completed==true, you will get link:url to imgur.

 Todo
 ======
-Make an asyncronous check function to see if processing is done.
+Clean up code, handle errors better
+Consider file cache during processing
+Provide error reponse if error in processing
+Provide the other sizes of the image that imgur processes for you (thumbnail)

 Requires
 ==========